Course - Cultural Policy and Project Development - FM3004

 Course content

-All students in the master's program in Film and Media Studies will benefit from understanding the role of cultural policy in society.
+For all students in cultural and media studies, understanding cultural policy in society and how cultural projects are developed, financed, and realized is key competence.
 Whether one envisions a career as an academic, manager, or practitioner in the cultural field, an understanding of cultural policy and the culture economy, as well as practical skills in formulating applications, will play a central role in ones professional practice after graduation.
 This course provides an introduction to this area through a reading list which is largely based on cultural policy documents from the current Norwegian cultural field.

 Learning outcome